 - Acute upper GI bleeding; NICE Clinical Guideline (June 2012)

-- D'Amico G, Pagliaro L, Pietrosi G, et al; Emergency sclerotherapy versus vasoactive drugs for bleeding oesophageal varices Cochrane Database Syst Rev. 2010 Mar 17;(3):CD002233.
+- D'Amico G, Pagliaro L, Pietrosi G, et al; Emergency sclerotherapy versus vasoactive drugs for bleeding oesophageal varices in cirrhotic patients.
+Cochrane Database Syst Rev. 2010 Mar 17;(3):CD002233.

 - Ioannou G, Doust J, Rockey DC; Terlipressin for acute esophageal variceal hemorrhage.
 Cochrane Database Syst Rev. 2003;(1):CD002147.